+4.2 Principal will:

-- g.
-Ensure each elementary and secondary school implements the Documentation for a Diagnosed Concussion Return to Learn and Return to Physical Activity Plan (Appendix E). - 4.2.
-Principal will: - a.
-Implement the Student Concussion and Head Injury Policy - b.
-Ensure all staff, volunteers, parents/guardians, and students are aware of the Student Concussion and Head Injury Policy and understand their roles and responsibilities - c.
-Ensure the Student Concussion and Head Injury Policy is followed by all school staff (including occasional staff/support staff, recess supervisors), parents/guardians, students, and volunteers - d.
-Arrange for concussion in-servicing for staff and coaching volunteers, and repeat as necessary - e.
-Share concussion information with students and their parents/guardians - i.
-Ensure that the Tool to identify a Suspected Concussion (Appendix C) and the - ii.
-Documentation of Monitoring/Documentation of Medical Examination Form (Appendix D2) and the - Documentation for a Diagnosed Concussion Documentation for a Diagnosed Concussion - Return to Learn/Return to Physical Activity Plan (Appendix E) are provided to parents/guardians - f.
-Ensure Ophea safety guidelines are being followed - g.
-Work as closely as possible with students, parents/guardians, staff, volunteers, and health professionals to support concussed students with their recovery and academic success - h.
-Maintain up to date emergency contact and telephone numbers - i.
-Encourage parental/guardian cooperation in reporting all non-school related concussions - j.
-Ensure concussion information is readily available to all school staff and volunteers - k.
-Ensure that all incidents have been reported, recorded and filed as necessary - i. the Ontario School Boards' Insurance Exchange (OSBIE) incident report - ii.
-Critical Injury Report - iii.
-Student Concussion Diagnosis Report (Appendix G) - 1.
-For students who are experiencing difficulty in their learning environment as a result of a concussion, principals may coordinate the development of an Individual Education Plan-non-identified (IEP-non-identified).
-See Appendix B for Return to Learn Strategies/Approaches - m.
-Approve any adjustments to the student's schedule as required - n.
-Alert appropriate staff about students with a suspected or diagnosed concussion - o.
-Prior to student return to school, ensure completion and collection of the following documentation: - i.
-Documentation of Monitoring/Documentation of Medical Examination Form (Appendix D2) - Documentation for a Diagnosed Concussion Documentation for a Diagnosed Concussion - Return to Learn/Return to Physical Activity Plan (Appendix E)
+- a.
+Implement the Student Concussion and Head Injury Policy; - b.
+Ensure all staff, volunteers, parents/guardians, and students are aware of the Student Concussion and Head Injury Policy and understand their roles and responsibilities; - c.
+Ensure the Student Concussion and Head Injury Policy is followed by all school staff (including occasional staff/support staff, recess supervisors), parents/guardians, students, and volunteers; - d.
+Arrange for concussion in-servicing for staff and coaching volunteers, and repeat as necessary; - e. parents/guardians: - i.
+For a suspected concussion: Tool to identify a Suspected Concussion (Appendix C) and the Documentation of Monitoring/Documentation of Medical Assessment Form (Appendix D2). - ii.
+For a diagnosed concussion: Concussion Management Home Preparation for Return to School (RTS) and Return to Physical (RTPA) Plan (Appendix E1) and the School Concussion Management Return to School (RTS) and Return to Physical Activity (RTPA) Plan (Appendix E2). - f.
+Ensure Ophea safety guidelines are being followed; - Work as closely as possible with students, parents/guardians, staff, volunteers, and health professionals to support concussed students with their recovery and academic success; - h.
+Maintain up to date emergency contact and telephone numbers; - i.
+Encourage parental/guardian cooperation in reporting all non-school related concussions; - i.
+Ensure concussion information is readily available to all school staff and volunteers; - k.
+Ensure that all incidents have been reported, recorded and filed as necessary: - i. the Ontario School Boards' Insurance Exchange (OSBIE) incident report; and - ii.
+Critical Injury Report. - Coordinate a student conference to determine the individualized RTS Plan and to identify the RTS learning strategies and/or approaches required by the student based on the post concussions symptoms.
+See Appendix B for Return to Learn Strategies/Approaches; - m.
+Once concussion is diagnosed, appoint primary staff member to act as the student's school contact to ensure adequate communication and coordination of their needs. - n.
+Approve any adjustments to the student's schedule as required; - o.
+Alert appropriate staff about students with a suspected or diagnosed concussion; - p.
+Prior to student return to school, ensure the completion and collection of the following documentation: - i.
+Documentation of Monitoring/Documentation of Medical Assessment Form (Appendix D2); and - ii.
+Concussion Management Home Preparation for Return to School (RTS) and Return to Physical Activity (RTPA) Plan (Appendix E1). - q.
+Ensure the completion of the School Concussion Management Return to School (RTS) and Return to Physical Activity (RTPA) Plan (Appendix E2);